rsheftel/pandas_market_calendars/README.rst

 The pandas_market_calendars package looks to fill that role with the holiday, late open and early close calendars for specific exchanges and OTC conventions. pandas_market_calendars also adds several functions to manipulate the market calendars and includes a date_range function to create a pandas DatetimeIndex including only the datetimes when the markets are open.
+Additionally the package contains product specific calendars for future exchanges which have different market open, closes, breaks and holidays based on product type.

 This package is a fork of the Zipline package from Quantopian and extracts just the relevant parts.
 All credit for their excellent work to Quantopian.